The Blue Mountains: Top 5 Family Autumn Activities

 The kids will be tuckered out after a day exploring Australia’s premier cool-climate botanic garden.
-Entry is free and you can easily spend hours wandering around this award winning attraction on a beautiful Autumn day.
+Entry is free, and you can easily spend hours wandering around this award winning garden on a beautiful Autumn day.

 While you’re there make sure you check out renowned restaurant The Potager which won’t disappoint with picturesque views of the northern Blue Mountains and a seasonally driven menu which highlights the textures and flavours of outstanding local ingredients.

 Show your kids what life was like before Pokémon Go and Fortnight!